Here’s the 5 things I’m hoping will change in 2018 regarding ACL.

-Interesting statistic: According to a discussion in the 2017 conference town hall, less than 25% of those attending the conference use GRC.
+Interesting statistic: According to a discussion in the 2017 ACL Connections Conference town hall session, less than 25% of those attending the conference use GRC.
 See the disconnect?

 Also, are the ‘free’ training classes at the end of the conference really that valuable?